 Using tags in commands and scripts

 Using tags in scripts is similar to using variables.
 Tags can be used in expressions and output.
-Default sample of using tags in commands is echoing job results into the log file.
+The default sample of using tags in commands is echoing job results into the log file.
 When specifying the command, tag prefix TAG_ shall be used.
-On Windows the correct syntax for using a tag is %TAG_AGENT_NAME%, on Unix that will be $TAG_AGENT_NAME.
+On Windows, the correct syntax for using a tag is %TAG_AGENT_NAME%, on Unix that will be $TAG_AGENT_NAME.
 The correct syntax of the command itself depends on the system.

-In this example script will remove the directory after job's completion from Source agent on Windows.
-Before creating this job, create new tag AGENT_ROLE with value SRC for the relevant agents.
+In this example script will remove the directory after the job's completion from the Source agent on Windows.
+Before creating this job, create a new tag AGENT_ROLE with value SRC for the relevant agents.

 Using tags in paths

 One of the use cases is to distribute/consolidate files and organize them into the relevant subfolders.